Jamestown Opera House: Architecture

 The Opera House is a Romanesque Revival structure designed by John W. McLean and the firm of Matthew Moorman.
 Its brick walls rest on a foundation of limestone and are covered with a combination shingle-and-fiberglass roof.
 When it was built, the ordinance for its construction provided that it be used only for government offices, causing problems when it began to be used for postal purposes.
 Besides the offices for Jamestown's village government and for the officials of Silvercreek Township, the opera house was built with a substantial auditorium with a stage, as well as storage for stage equipment.
 It remained in its designed uses for less than half a century.

 Restoration

 In 2007, the Jamestown Opera House was listed on the National Register of Historic Places, qualifying both because of its historically significant architecture and because of its place in local history.
 At the time, it was a work in progress, rather than being actively used for a specific purpose.
 It's one of two Greene County opera houses on the Register, along with the Cedarville Opera House in Cedarville.
-Using more approximately $225,000 supplied by the state government in the late 2000s in two separate grants, workers installed new windows, improved the electrical and HVAC systems, and restored the exterior walls.
+Using more approximately $225,000 supplied by the state government in the late 2000's in two separate grants, workers installed new windows, improved the electrical and HVAC systems, and restored the exterior walls.
 Another grant of $50,000 was used to repaint and restore the auditorium.
 The renovation project concluded in 2010.